-So far, most of the learning problems we have looked at have been either unsupervised, in that we are given data and no expected outputs, or supervised, that is, for each training input $x^{(i)}$, we are told which value $y^{(i)}$ should be the output.
+So far, all the learning problems we have looked at have been supervised, that is, for each training input $x^{(i)}$, we are told which value $y^{(i)}$ should be the output.
 Reinforcement learning differs from previous learning problems in several important ways:

-- The learner interacts explicitly with an environment, rather than implicitly as in supervised learning (through an available training data set of $(x^{(i)}, y^{(i)})$ pairs drawn from the environment). - The learner has some choice over what new information it seeks to gain from the environment. - The learner updates models incrementally as additional information about the environment becomes available.
+- The learner interacts explicitly with an environment, rather than implicitly (as in supervised learning) through an available training data set of $(x^{(i)}, y^{(i)})$ pairs drawn from the environment. - The learner has some choice over what new information it seeks to gain from the environment. - The learner updates models incrementally as additional information about the environment becomes available.